 Certifications: E-RYT(500), LVCYT, YFA, YACEP

-Alka is the founder of Present Wisdom.
+Alka is a co-founder of the Present Wisdom.
 Alka has been a dedicated student of yoga since 1998, during which she became a certified yoga teacher in various styles including: Hatha, Chair Yoga, Yoga for Arthritis and Restorative Yoga.
 She also teaches various types of meditation (breathe, mantra, mindfulness) which she has been using from an early age.
 She strives to help cultivate happiness and health through her yoga and meditation teachings.
 Alka aspires to bring an energetic approach to movement and a quiet dedication in service to meditation and restorative work.
 She loves that there is something for everyone, all levels of experience and any level of physical fitness.

 Certifications: E-RYT(200), YACEP

 As a Montessori Teacher, Palma brought yoga into the classroom as a fun way to engage with students.
 She saw the benefit of students connecting to their body and their senses: listening to cues externally as well as internally.
 Yet it was not until 2005 that Palma became a regular yoga practitioner.
 When physically she could no longer run she turned to yoga to heal.
 Through yoga she learned the importance of working the body as a whole, and moving with intention.
 Her practice is inspired by mindful transitions while engaging the breath – the dance between effort and ease, control and surrender.